Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 4

-Trajan's Market was the first Roman commercial center.
-This brick structure consisted of six floors with 150 commercial premises.
-The Imperial Forums were monumental squares considered the center of the political activity of ancient Rome, which over the centuries has been enriched with structures and buildings.
+Trajan's Market was the first Roman shopping center.
+This brick structure consisted of six floors with 150 shops.
+The Imperial Fora were monumental squares considered the center of political activity in ancient Rome, which over the centuries was enriched with structures and buildings.

 45 minutes Admission ticket free